Anton-Dodonov/Anton-Dodonov/README.md

   </p>
 </div>

 🌍 I am on CTO position in FlyFrog.
-Our product is [Happ(https://apps.apple.com/vn/app/happ-proxy-utility/id6504287215)]
+Our product is <a href="https://apps.apple.com/vn/app/happ-proxy-utility/id6504287215">Happ</a>

 - 🔭 I was working as a Developer for more than 18 years.
 I wrote my first program 33 years ago (Spectrum 48Kb).
 - 🥇 First time I get first place it IT hackaton 29 years ago (on 286 Pentium).
 I get Intel and US Army diploma in computer science fair 22 years ago (Livermore, California)